 April.
 The wettest April this century, with 114 mm (4.5") of rain.

 May.
 A heavy rainfall event on the 29th over the Lincolnshire Wolds.
 The "Louth storm" was probably one of the most severe this century.
 A depression moved north across the country on the 29th, giving 82 mm of rain at Leyland, near Preston.
 A storm developed on the low's cold front.
 At Louth, near Lincoln, 36 mm of rain fell, and at Elkington Hall, three miles to the west, 117 mm fell in three hours.
 Probably even more rain fell to the west.
 As water fell on the Lincolnshire Wolds, the River Lud rose by 6' in 10 minutes, with flooding, destruction of bridges, small houses being swept away, and 22 people were drowned as a torrent 200 yards wide swept through the village of Louth, which formed a bottleneck at the river and its tributaries.
 The river rose to 15' above normal.

 June.
-The highest temperature of the year occurred on 17 June (27.8C at Raunds); this is the equal lowest highest yearly temperature (along with 1962) of the twentieth century.
+The highest temperature of the year occurred on 17 June (27.8C at Raunds); this is the second lowest highest yearly temperature of the twentieth century (see 1962).

 July.
 A very poor summer: July was cold, very wet, and dull.
 Much of Britain had twice the average amount of rainfall, and Bethesda (north Wales) managed 343mm.
 A strong cold front gave some very low maxima on the 5th.
 Notable depression on the 17th led to serious flooding in Glasgow and Edinburgh.